 But fighting the underground and complex illegal sex industry takes coordination across sectors, and input from many people with varying experience and resources.
 CEASE Network teams are led by local coordinators with strong ties to their community, and a proven ability to bring together stakeholders to achieve a common goal.
 The core of each team is made up of survivor leaders, criminal justice professionals, members of the local government, and philanthropists.
 City teams often include business leaders, academicians, technology experts, public health professionals, and others with the skills and dedication needed to reduce sex-buying.

-Each team designs and implements its own strategies—tailored to that city—while driving toward the overall goal of 20 percent demand reduction in two years.
+Each team designs and implements its own strategies—tailored to that city—while driving toward the overall goal of demand reduction.
 Teams continuously share learnings within and across the CEASE Network, spurring increased innovation and accelerating impact.

 Demand reduction techniques used by CEASE Network teams are data-driven and measured regularly to track progress.
 Innovation and experimentation aren’t just encouraged, they are expected.
 Those fighting sexual exploitation must be as agile and creative as the exploiters: the sex buyers and pimps who are utilizing technology and taking their illegal activities online.